platonai/PulsarRPA/docs/log-format.md

-# The Pulsar log format explained
+# PulsarRPA log format explained

 PulsarRPA has carefully designed the logging and metrics subsystem to record every event that occurs in the system.
 This document explains the format of typical logs.